cquinn11/python-portfolio/README.md

 **Summary**: This program creates random dots varying in color and size.
 **Key Features**:
 - Random colors, infinite possibilites.
--Creates an interesting looking backround.
+- Creates an interesting looking backround.

 ### Project 4: Underwater Scene
 **Summary**: This program draws a scene of fish, seaweed, and starfish.